gopala-kr/10-weeks/Projects-Blogs/06-ml-dl-frameworks/README.md

 a C application, and provides a great C API, based on a virtual stack to pass values to and from C.
 This unifies the interface to C/C++ and makes library wrapping trivial.

+Torch is used by the Facebook AI Research Group, IBM, Yandex and the Idiap Research Institute.
+Torch has been extended for use on Android and iOS.
+It has been used to build hardware implementations for data flows like those found in neural networks.

+Facebook has released a set of extension modules as open source software.

 Pros